1Panel-dev/appstore/apps/uptime-kuma/README_en.md

-# Uptime Kuma
+## Introduction

-Uptime Kuma is an open-source server monitoring and status checking tool that helps you track the availability, performance, and health status of your servers.
+**Uptime Kuma** is an open-source server monitoring and status checking tool that helps you track the availability, performance, and health status of your servers.

-## Main Features:
+## Features

 ### Server Monitoring